j-bel/miniQuad-robot/README.md

 ### Assembly

-Building a ROBOTNAME requires access to a 3D printer, a screw drive, and a pair of pliers.
+Building a MiniQuad requires access to a 3D printer, a screw drive, and a pair of pliers.

 The Parts List and Links to order all off the shelf parts can be found in the [Master BOM](https://github.com/MiniQuad/robot/blob/master/Master%20BOM.md).